 25300.
 Utopias.
 PQ: Third- or fourth-year standing.
 This course surveys significant moments in utopian practice, choosing case studies from among Plato's Republic, Sir Thomas More's Utopia, national experiments, utopian communities, socialism, technophily, new social movements, radical conservatism, and fundamentalisms.
 We focus on literature and art, (e.g., music, painting, architecture and urbanism, film and digital media).
 L. Berlant, R. Zorach.
-Not offered 2009-10.
+Not offered 2010-11.

 26050.
-Memory, Commemoration, and Mourning. (=AASR 30001, CHDV 27102, FNDL 23312, PSYC 25450, RLST 28102) PQ: Third- or fourth-year standing.
+Memory, Commemoration, and Mourning.
+PQ: Third- or fourthyear standing.
 This course focuses on the manner in which we make use of the past, the personal past, the collective past, and the place of social and historical change in retelling and rewriting life-history and history.
 The course begins with a discussion of memory, conceptions of the personal and historic past, and such related issues as nostalgia, mourning, and the significance of commemoration in monument and ritual.
 These issues are explored in a number of topics such as twentieth-century war memorials, high school and college reunions, and the Holocaust and its representation in contemporary European society.
-B. Cohler, P. Homans.
-Not offered 2009-10; may be offered 2010-11.
+B. Cohler, Staff.
+Not offered 2010-11.

 26102.
 War.
 PQ: Third- or fourth-year standing.
 In this course, we ask such questions as: Why do humans go to war?
 What is the experience of war like?
 How does war affect the individual and his society?
 What is a just war?
 An unjust war?
 Can we conceive of a world without war?
 We read and discuss texts such as Homer's The Iliad, Thucydides' History of the Peloponnesian War, Tolstoy's War and Peace, Jonathan Shay's Achilles in Vietnam, and Glen Gray's The Warriors.
 The readings serve primarily as a starting point for the discussion of the above questions and any other issues raised by the class that are related to war.
-M. Ehre, H. Sinaiko.
-Not offered 2009-10.
+H. Sinaiko, Staff.
+Not offered 2010-11.

 26300.
 Globalization: History and Theory.
 PQ: Third- or fourth-year standing.
 This course makes sense of globalization as a historical phenomenon focusing primarily on the long twentieth century, but with a look back into the "deep history" of the making of the contemporary world.
 While the course has a theoretical bent, it should be taken as an introduction into modern history.
 It has three goals in particular: (1) It introduces the main concepts and theories of globalization.
 (2) It explores key moments, processes, and events in the annals of globalization.
 (3) It highlights the nature of contentions over the terms of global order.
 M. Geyer, C. Bright.
-Not offered 2009-10.
+Not offered 2010-11.